Jalen Hurts Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Season Stats

+- Hurts has thrown for 1,480 yards (246.7 ypg), completing 62.5% of his passes and tossing eight touchdown passes and four interceptions this season.

-- He also has 300 rushing yards on 53 carries (plus five rushing touchdowns), averaging 50.0 yards per game on the ground.
+- He's also figured in the ground game, with 300 rushing yards (50.0 ypg) on 53 carries with five rushing touchdowns.

-- The Eagles have thrown the ball in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+- The Eagles have called a pass in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
 This offensive attack ranks 19th in the NFL in points scored.

-- Hurts has attempted 28 of his 208 passes in the red zone, accounting for 51.9% of his team's red zone plays.
+- Hurts accounts for 51.9% of his team's red zone plays, with 28 of his 208 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Raiders.